shubhammishra-go/GraphQL-go/README.md

 }
 ```

+## About Resolver

+A resolver is a `function` that's responsible for populating the data for a single field in your schema.
+It can populate that data in any way you define, such as by fetching data from a back-end database or a third-party API.

+for example:: `resolver.go`   and   `schema.resolvers.go`

 # To Use

 To use go programs that have multiple files & folders you have must have to intialized a new module in your current directory as a root like this `go mod init github.com/shubhammishra-1`